CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 For `zlib` and `libpng` we use the unpacked sources in the core build directory, and the static libraries already built there.

-### zstd

-Download and unpack the zstd-1.5.7 tarball.
-Open the Visual Studio solution zstd-1.5.7/build/VS2010/zstd.sln.
-Let Visual Studio retarget the projects.
-It is enough to build just the libzstd project of the solution.

-Note that you need to manually turn off "Whole Program Optimization" in the project settings.
-Having that option on means that the libzstd archive does not contain normal object files but LLVM bytecode for link-time code generation, and that won't be useable by the CODA project.

-The static libraries that you are interested end up as zstd-1.5.7/build/VS2010/bin/x64\_Debug/libzstd\_static.lib and zstd-1.5.7/build/VS2010/bin/x64\_Release/libzstd\_static.lib .

 ### Poco

 Download and unpack the poco-poco-1.14.2-release.zip archive.